philiplinden/ahab/docs/captains-log.md

 [docs/stm32/getting-started.md](docs/stm32/getting-started.md).
 I can always re-use the template code if I need it, but building up from scratch is great practice to learn what all of these files do and how they fit together.

+Woohoo!
+I got a (dummy) program to compile for the STM32F411E board!
+Now to flash it...